omairvaiyani/delta-intent/README.md

 ## Why

 If the job of a back-end layer can be described in one line, it is to enforce business policies on all incoming and outgoing data.
 Enforcing these policies is tough and consists of many individual, and often co-mingled tasks: data sanitisation, validation, determining the changes, handling any side-effects, and finally, persisting the changes.
 Of these tasks, what's often under-looked is the act of determining the changes received to create or update a record.
 This can sometimes be as simple as changing a user's name, but is often much more complex and requires very specific changes across a number of fields to fall into a certain expected state.

-Many developers opt for the [`RPC`]([https://www.geeksforgeeks.org/remote-procedure-call-rpc-in-operating-system/) pattern to group complex changes into pre-defined available actions.
+Many developers opt for the [RPC]([https://www.geeksforgeeks.org/remote-procedure-call-rpc-in-operating-system/) pattern to group complex changes into pre-defined available actions.
 If your entire back-end is constructed this way - I suggest you give delta-intent a pass.
-If however, you have a mixture of simple `CrUd` operations mixed with `RPC`s, or have noticed the struggles of maintaining complex actions in any of your domain models - at the very least, you will find some useful insights from this library.
+If however, you have a mixture of simple `CrUd` operations and RPCs, or have noticed the struggles of maintaining complex actions in any of your domain models - at the very least, you will find some useful insights from this library.

 ## Quick jump